wp-plugins/customericare-livechat/readme.txt

 No way!
 We hate ads!
 No ads in our Live Chat, period!

+= Can I temporarily remove it from the website but keep my setup? =

+Yes you can.
+Of course by doing that you lose the chance to meet your customers.
+Don’t do it! :)

 == is there a paid version for power users? ==

 Yes.
 We have added paid features for demanding customers.